ComfyTavern/comfytavern/docs/node-types/node-types.en.md

 *   `multi: boolean`: (Input only) If `true`, this input slot can accept multiple connections.
     *   `acceptTypes: string[]`: (Only when `multi: true`) Defines a list of `DataFlowType` or `SocketMatchCategory` tags that this multi-input slot accepts.
 Exact matching is performed during connection.
 *   `hideHandle: boolean`: (Optional) If `true`, the connection point (Handle) for this slot will be hidden in the frontend UI.
+*   `actions: NodeInputAction[]`: (Optional) Defines an array of action buttons displayed next to the input slot, used for providing quick actions like preview, edit, etc. See the "Input Action Buttons (`actions`)" section below for details.

 ### 2.2.
 Tooltip Information